SS Yelkenci: History

 Convoy MKS 75G departed Gibraltar on 1 December 1945 bound for Liverpool.

 During 1945, management was transferred to Cunard White Star Line Co Ltd. In 1946, Empire Camp was sold to Cunard White Star Line and renamed Valacia.
 Her port of registry was changed to Liverpool.
 She was the second Cunard White Star Line ship to carry the name Valacia.
-In 1950, Valacia was sold the Bristol City Line of Steamships Ltd and renamed New York City, the fourth ship to bear that name for Bristol City Line.
+In 1950, Valacia was sold to the Bristol City Line and renamed New York City, the fourth ship to bear that name for the company.
 She was placed under the management of Charles Hill & Sons Ltd, Bristol.
 In 1955, she was sold to Glasgow United Shipping Co Ltd and renamed Loch Morar and placed under the management of Mackay & MacIntyre Ltd, Glasgow.
 In 1959, she was sold to Lütfi Yelkenci Evlatlari Donmata Iştiraki, Istanbul and renamed Yelkenci.
 She served until 1971, arriving at Istanbul on 20 February 1971 for scrapping.